Balibaloo/personal-website/README.md

 # Hi
 Im Roman Kubiv,

-a ukranian developer living in the UK.
+a Ukranian developer living in the UK.

 This is my portfolio website